King's Flag for Australia

-The King's Flag for Australia is the flag of Charles III in his role as King of Australia.
-It is used in a similar way as the Royal Standard of the United Kingdom, by signalling the monarch's presence within a building or vehicle in Australia.
+The King's Flag for Australia is the flag of Charles III in his capacity as King of Australia.
+It is used in an analogous way to the Royal Standard of the United Kingdom, indicating the monarch's presence in a building, vehicle or vessel while in Australia.

 History

 Queen Elizabeth II was the first Australian monarch to adopt a personal flag for Australia.
 Her flag was approved for use on 20 September 1962, and used for the first time during the 1963 royal tour.
 Before this, the British royal standard was used.
 The personal flag of Queen Elizabeth differed from that of Charles III as it was defaced with a gold seven-pointed federation star with a blue disc containing the letter E below a crown, surrounded by a garland of golden roses.
 The star represented the states and territories.
 The blue disc was taken from the Queen's Personal Flag, used by her for duties as Head of the Commonwealth of Nations.

 King Charles III similarly adopted an Australian flag to acknowledge his role as King of Australia.
 It was approved on 30 August 2024 and used for the first time on his inaugural royal tour to the country as monarch in October 2024.